2025 City of London Corporation election: Electoral system

 Aldersgate, Cripplegate, Farringdon Without, Portsoken and Queenhithe are the more resident-populated of the twenty-five City Wards.
 Residents each have one vote, and businesses are allotted votes scaled in accordance with the number of employees.
 Businesses can appoint one employee as a voter for every five staff up to ten voters, with an additional voter per fifty staff beyond that.

 Common Councillors (aka Commoners) are elected by block voting.

 On the day before polling day, in this case the 19 March, wardmote meetings are held in which residents and workers are able to ask candidates questions.

 Common Council composition

-Since the 2022 election, six by-elections have been held to replace Commoners who resigned from or died in office.
+Since the 2022 election, seven by-elections have been held to replace Commoners who resigned from, died in, or vacated office to become an Alderman of the City of London.

 Two such by-elections were held in 2022, with Independents being elected for both Bridge and Bridge Without and Cordwainer.

-Three were held in 2023, when an Independent was elected for Castle Baynard; Labour gained a seat on Common Council following the death of an Independent in Cripplegate; and Temple & Farringdon Together returned a Commoner unopposed for Farringdon Without.
+Four were held in 2023: an Independent was elected for Castle Baynard; two were held in Cripplegate, the first an Independent hold after the sitting Commoner was elected an Alderman and the second, a Labour gain from Independent, following the resignation of Richard Bostock; and Temple & Farringdon Together returned a Commoner unopposed for Farringdon Without.

 The only by-election in 2024 was held on the same day as the general election, when an Independent was elected for Farringdon Within.